Section 125 Cafeteria Plan

 Full-time regular employees accrue sick leave each pay period at a rate of 12 days per year, budgeted part-time employees accrue 6 days per year.

-Employees may convert a designated amount (depending on work schedule) of sick leave per fiscal year to personal leave.
+Employees may convert a designated amount (depending on their work schedule) of sick leave per fiscal year to personal leave.
 Note: New hires may not use Vacation/Sick/Personal Leave or Floating Holiday during their initial six (6) month probationary period.

 Exempt employees (executive, managerial, or professional positions) as defined by FLSA, are required to work the hours necessary to complete their assignments.
 Additional hours worked in excess of the regular work week are not compensable under FLSA.
 Exempt employees (including probationary status exempt employees) are provided up to 48 hours per fiscal year of administrative leave, pending supervisory approval.